TLDR; yes. But let us explain why bleisure is becoming so popular.

 Create a bleisure policy

-Considering how 72% of business travelers add leisure days to business trips, the very first thing you need to do is lower the risk of sending employees on business travel.
+Considering how 72% of business travellers add leisure days to business trips, the very first thing you need to do is lower the risk of sending employees on business travel.
 Having a documented policy will help you prevent non-compliance and overblown expenses.

 Here are questions that your bleisure policy should definitely layout and get answers to: